Poor Clares: Ireland

-Originally a separate community of Irish women under a common mother superior with the English nuns, they moved to Dublin in 1629, the first monastic community in Ireland for a century.
-The first Abbess was Cecily Dillon, a daughter of Theobald Dillon, 1st Viscount Dillon.
 War forced the community to move back to Galway in 1642.
 From that point on, persecution under the Penal Laws and war led to repeated destruction of their monastery and scattering of the community over two centuries, until 1825, when fifteen nuns were able to re-establish monastic life permanently on the site.

 Later monasteries were founded in 1906 in both Carlow and Dublin.
 From these, foundations were established in Cork (1914) and Ennis (1958).
 In 1973, an enclosed community of nuns of the Franciscan Third Order Regular in Drumshanbo, founded in England in 1852 and established there in 1864, transferred to the Second Order, under this Observance.

-There is Poor Clares monastery in Faughart, Co.
-Louth.
+There is Poor Clares monastery in Faughart, County Louth.